demisto/content-docs/docs/integrations/context-and-outputs.md

 ```

 **Notes**:
-  - The code **must** match the context path in the yml.
+  - The code **must** match the context path outputs specified in the yml file.
-  - You can output the API response as is to the context as value, under the brand name key.
+  - You can output the API response as is to the context as a raw value, under the brand name key.
-    That is, no need to modify the API response and map it to human readable keys.
+    There is no need to modify the API response and map it to human readable keys.
-    You might see old integrations in which this map exist, but this is no longer required.
+    You might still see old integrations in which this type of mapping is performed, but this is not a requirement.

 ---

+## Context Use Cases

 ### Return Data (common case)
 ```python